MGMCN/pppixiv/README.md

 $ pip3 install -r requirements.txt
 $ python3 main.py
 ```
-For users in Mainland China, please set `headless=False` in `line 54, pixiv.py` for manual reCAPTCHA validation.
 ## Visit our dashboard
 Visit```http://ip:port/dashboard```.You will see 👇🏻
 Then enter the uid and click the search button, all the illustrations of the user with the specified uid will be searched and displayed on the right side.